Christmas in Switzerland offers markets, religious traditions and winter fun for group trips to this charming Alpine country

-Winter in Switzerland becomes a wonderful of rich traditions, good cheer, hearty foods, colorful Christmas markets and genuine friendliness.
-The Swiss take their holidays seriously, but in a genuine, unpretentious way.
+For groups, Switzerland offers truly unique experiences that very few other countries can match.
+Its historic cities, impressive churches and legendary mountains, along with its diverse population, together form a compelling reason to visit.
+Winter in Switzerland becomes a wonderful time of rich traditions, good cheer, hearty foods, colorful Christmas markets and genuine friendliness.
+The Swiss take their holidays seriously, but in an unpretentious way.
 It’s more about being with friends and family, enjoying a hot mulled drink and relaxing around a warm, cozy fire.

 Geneva

-Geneva - christmas in switzerland
+Geneva - Christmas in Switzerland

-9-11 this year, it remembers the unsuccessful 1602 attack by the Duke of Savoy and his soldiers to take over the city.
+Christmas in Switzerland has a long history in Geneva.
+Winter celebrations in Geneva include the Escalade Festival, which has taken place for 400 years.
+Taking place in December, it remembers the unsuccessful 1602 attack by the Duke of Savoy and his soldiers to take over the city.
 The highlight is a torchlight parade beginning in the Old Town and featuring costumed characters who re-enact the dispersal of the king’s troops.

 Lucerne

-Eroeffnung Live on Ice - - christmas in switzerland
+Eroeffnung Live on Ice - Christmas in Switzerland

 Lucerne, a centuries-old city on the shores of pretty Lake Lucerne, becomes a truly magical place at Christmastime.
 Snow on the rooftops, festive Christmas markets and sparkling lights gracing the main traffic bridge across the Reuss River transform the town into holiday mode.
+The look and feel of the town perfectly captures Christmas in Switzerland.

 As Advent begins, Lucerne goes into high gear with a spectacular blaze of Christmas lights around the city.
-Adjacent to the lake there’s the colorful Live On Ice skating rink, which continues through January 2.
+Adjacent to the lake there’s the colorful Live On Ice skating rink, which continues through early January.
 Other top attractions include Christmas cruises on Lake Lucerne, a Father Christmas Procession accompanied by the Three Magi and the Holy Family, carol presentations in the Old Town at Christmas Eve, a theatrical Advent Calendar at the Lucerne Theater and special holiday concerts.

 As many as 11 distinctive Christmas markets in Lucerne and the area will also be featured during the holidays.
 Hot mulled wine and roasted almonds, as well as many hand-made craft items, are offered at these intriguing markets.
 And on New Year’s Eve, a giant fireworks display on the lake starts the New Year in Lucerne.